bdetwiler/draft-detecting-unwanted-location-trackers/draft-detecting-unwanted-location-trackers.md

 - The term platform is used to refer to mobile device hardware and associated operating system.
 Examples of mobile devices are phones, tablets, laptops, etc.
 - The term accessory is used to refer to any product intended to interface with a platform through the means described in this specification.
-- The term owner device is a device that is paired to the accessory and can retrieve the accessory’s location.
+- The term owner device is a device that is associated with the accessory and can retrieve the accessory’s location.
 - The term non-owner device refers to a device that may connect to an accessory but is not an owner device of that accessory.
 - The term location-tracking accessory refers to any accessory that has location-tracking capabilities, including, but not limited to, crowd-sourced location, GPS/GNSS location, WiFi location, cell location, etc., and provides the location information back to the owner of the accessory via the internet, cellular connection, etc.
 - The term location-enabled state refers to the state an accessory in where its location can be remotely viewed by its owner